dgaydukov/cert-spring5/files/spring5.md

 [main] WARN com.java.app.App - warn
 [main] INFO com.java.app.App - info
 ```
-So the conclusion is simple, `log4j` is concrete emp
+So the conclusion is simple, `log4j` is concrete implementation, where `SLF4J` is rather an interface with which you can use any concrete logging framework like `logbak/log4j/slf4j` and so on.

 ###### Aws Sqs and no_redrive deletion policy
 Although you can use aws java sdk to work with sqs and create message request send it, then receive and delete message manually.